ShadowVMX/WinFolderEncrypt/README.md

 ### WinFolderEncrypt ###

-You can use it for encrypt your folders in Windows Operative System.
+You can use it for "encrypt" your folders in Windows Operative System.

 You just have to follow the instructions.